(Above) Dorset Wildlife Trust recieves a warm welcome at Siemens Poole HQ.

 Management Tasks include Birch/Pine Pulling to prevent encroachment of woodland onto important open heathland.
 Pony Grazing to control competitive grasses, open-up sward for invertebrates (particularly SSB) and control scrub.
 Gorse coppicing to provides habitat for Dartford Warbler.
 Bracken Bruising to prevents bracken becoming dominant and smothering heather.
 Reptile Survey to monitor reptile populations on the site and inform management.

-The package will include the placement of your company logo on the reserve signage for 3 years, coverage on the Dorset Wildlife Trust website and exclusive guided walks for you and your staff.
-Contact Sally Copper on 01305 264620 to register you interest.
+The sponsorship package will include the placement of your company logo on the reserve signage for 3 years, coverage on the Dorset Wildlife Trust website and exclusive guided walks for you and your staff.
+Contact Sally Cooper on 01305 264620 to register you interest.